Cooking Halal on a Budget: Tips and Tricks

 For inspiration, look over the Getcookt meal plan menu.
 In addition to saving money, a few minutes of preparation will result in lunches that you truly like!

-Visit Cuisine-Specific Shops
+Visit Cuisine-Specific Shops for Halal Ingredients

 After you've wrapped up your planning, it's time to hit the stores for all the ingredients on your list.
 Avoid the big supermarket chains for your halal meal prep, though!
 Stores and markets that focus on specific regions.
 If you're looking for halal meats, rice, lentils, dried beans and spices, you might want to check out Turkish, Middle Eastern and South Asian grocers.
 They often have some pretty good prices on those items from their cuisines.